 Ann Warde is an independent composer, sound artist, and researcher.
-Her experimental projects are frequently informed by her previous scientific work with whale sounds as an analyst and programmer at the Cornell Lab of Ornithology.
+Her experimental projects are frequently informed by her previous scientific work with whale sounds as an analyst, team leader, and programmer at the Cornell Lab of Ornithology.
 Her work has been recognized by a 2015-16 Fulbright Scholar award at the University of York’s Contemporary Music Research Centre, a Mellon Postdoctoral Fellowship at Cornell, through multiple artist residencies and performance grants, and by the West German Radio’s Forum for Young Composers.
 Ann’s compositions are published by Material Press; Dawn’s Chorus appears on the Leonardo Music Journal #22 CD.

 In addition to a performance of Imagined Environments with The Assembled at York, she has recently presented work at the Sounds in Space and MuSA conferences and at the Orpheus Institute in Ghent, Belgium.
 Her work was heard in NYC at an early Bang on a Can Marathon and as part of a Gamelan Son of Lion concert.
 Her compositions have also been performed at ICMC, SEAMUS, and other European and North American venues.
 As a pianist Ann can be heard on the EMF CD of Herbert Brün’s Non Sequitur VI.
 She has contributed to multiple articles in the Journal of the Acoustical Society of America; other publications appear in Aquatic Conservation, Oceans 2011, Scientific Reports (Nature), Leonardo Music Journal, Asian Music, and the Computer Music Journal.